microrealestate/microrealestate/README.md

 ## Features

-This project is a set of services and a web application to help the landlords manage their properties: buildings, flats, offices, meeting rooms, car parks, letter boxes...
+This project is a set of services and a web application to help the landlords to manage their properties: buildings, flats, offices, meeting rooms, car parks, letter boxes...

 The main functionalities of this project are: